sww1235/Personal_Website/wiki/build-script-notes-vm-void-builder.md

 	`void-packages` repo.
 Also change the `REPOF` variable to `personal-void-packages` instead of `void-packages`

+10. Edit the `xbps-mini-builder` script in `/opt/void-packages-main/` and change the `git clone` line to use
+	`-b build-branch-builder --single-branch https://github.com/sww1235/void-packages` instead of the official `void-packages` repo.

-10. Create a set of RSA keys to sign packages with `sudo -u pkg-builder openssl genrsa -out /home/pkg-builder/private.pem`
+11. Create a set of RSA keys to sign packages with `sudo -u pkg-builder openssl genrsa -out /home/pkg-builder/private.pem`

-11. Create service directory:
+12. Create service directory:

 	```bash
 	mkdir -p /etc/sv/pkg-builder/